dirigible-io/dirigible-io.github.io/help/faq.md

 <details>
 <summary><b>Why RAP?</b></summary>

-[RAP](http://eclipse.org/rap/) is an Eclipse framework providing a rendering of the user interface for standard SWT/JFace widgets remotely e.g. in a browser.
+<a href="http://eclipse.org/rap/">RAP</a> [RAP](http://eclipse.org/rap/) is an Eclipse framework providing a rendering of the user interface for standard SWT/JFace widgets remotely e.g. in a browser.
 It brings for us:

 - Mature and reliable API to develop against
 - Stable framework with great support